bshmueli/emotionx2019-verify/README.md

 # emotionx2019-verify
-Verify EmotionX 2019 submission file format
+verify.py is a utility to verify your EmotionX 2019 submission file and make sure it's in the correct format.

-To use, run:
+To use, simply run:

 `% python3 verify.py evalfile predfile`

 where

-`evalfile` is the unlabeled evaluation file
+`evalfile` is the **unlabeled** evaluation file

 `predfile` is your submission file (with predicted labels)